-Consumers highlighted the importance of being involved meaningfully in guideline development.
-They provided examples of unacceptable token involvement including:
+Consumers highlighted the importance of consumers being involved meaningfully in guideline development.
+They provided unacceptable examples of token involvement including:

 - Being asked to "rubber stamp" decisions already made - Being asked to comment on documents after key aspects could not be changed - Being the lone consumer voice in a much larger group of clinicians and researchers.